UpGado/upgado.github.io/about.md

 I am also interested in Psychology and Economics, but these are just time-fillers for now.

 ### Hobbys
 I have lots of fun.
 I like to drink coffee, meet interesting people, or both.
 I like mountain biking and got bruises that can attest to that.
-If you live near me, you might be lucky to hear me singing in a mostly high-pitched voices.
+If you live near me, you might be lucky to hear me singing in mostly high-pitched voices.
 I play video games sometimes.
 I go on dates a lot..